databyjp/ragwrangler/README.md

-# Weaviate RAG (Retrieval-Augmented Generation) Task Manager
+# Simple RAG (Retrieval-Augumented Generation) Task Manager

-Weaviate RAG Task Manager is a Python project designed to streamline the management of RAG tasks using the Weaviate database.
+Simple RAG Task Manager is a Python project designed to streamline the management of RAG tasks using GPT models and the Weaviate database.

-With this, you can automatically create, retrieve, and store the outputs of RAG tasks in a structured manner in Weaviate.
-This will allow you to easily manage and track the outputs of RAG tasks to save money and time.
+With this tool, you can automatically create, retrieve, and store the outputs of RAG tasks in a structured manner in Weaviate, allowing for easy management and tracking of outputs, ultimately saving time and resources.

 ## Features

-- **Automated Task Handling**: Easily create tasks and handle them through a streamlined Python class interface.
+- **Automated Task Handling**: Simplify the creation and management of tasks with a straightforward Python class interface.
-- **Weaviate Integration**: Store and retrieve task outputs seamlessly with Weaviate database integration.
+- **Weaviate Integration**: Seamlessly store and retrieve task outputs using Weaviate database integration.
-- **Support for Multiple GPT Models**: The system supports various GPT models including gpt-3.5-turbo and upcoming versions like gpt-4.
+- **Support for Multiple GPT Models**: The system is compatible with various GPT models including "gpt-3.5-turbo", "gpt-3.5-turbo-16k", and forthcoming versions such as "gpt-4" and "gpt-4-32k".
-- **Logging**: Integrated logging allows for easy debugging and tracking of task statuses.
+- **Logging**: Utilize integrated logging for effortless debugging and tracking of task statuses.

 ## Installation

-It should work with Python 3.8 and higher, but the development environment used Python 3.9.
+The tool should be compatible with Python 3.8 and higher, although development primarily utilized Python 3.9.

-You will also need to install the necessary Python packages using the following command:
+To get started, install the necessary Python packages using the command below:

 ```sh
 pip install openai weaviate-client